- A Brief Glimpse into the OTT App Market: Understanding the Streaming Surge

 The frontend is responsible for the user interface and client-side interactions, ensuring a smooth and engaging experience across devices.

-- Frameworks and Libraries:
+Frameworks & Libraries:

 Backend Development